r-i-c-h/mini-waterfall/README.md

 ## Goal:
 Determine which two **walls** _have the **most water**_ trapped **between** them, and exactly how much water that is.
-Return value should be a 3-item array in the form of [wall1, wall2, total sum of water 'between' the walls]. so for the above, the answer is that between wall #3 and wall #8, there are 11 blocks of water.
+Return value should be a 3-item array in the form of [wall1, wall2, total sum of water between the walls]. so for the above, the answer is that between wall #3 and wall #8, there are 11 blocks of water.

 Therefore Output for the above example: `[3, 8, 11]`

 ---
 ## The Plan:
 ### Constraints:
 * Using ints.
 That's about it.
 No guarantees there will even be a successful answer.